 …Everyone, that is, except for the POTUS who referred to Major George Russell Kilgore as “Krusty”.

 Although retired, Kilgore continued to serve his country in a position known as “The Fullback”— not because of his football exploits, but rather because he carried the nuclear football— the leather satchel containing a mobile satellite telecommunications system, a dedicated, hardened laptop computer, and a laminated manual resembling a Denny’s menu that instructed the POTUS on how to go about blowing up the earth.

-Major George Russell Kilgore was presently seated in a leather recliner in the situation room of the Brown House, looking terribly uncomfortable in is stretched, full dress uniform.
+Currently, Major George Russell Kilgore was seated in a leather recliner in the situation room of the Brown House, looking terribly uncomfortable in his stretched, full dress uniform.
 He preferred to be standing.
-There were seven recliners in the room, arranged in a circle.
+He considered sitting to be a self-indulgent.
+There were seven recliners in the sitrep room, arranged in a circle.
 Fricke was there, as well as Haberdash, who sat with his legs crossed scratching the arch of his foot with his pen.
 Buckminster, the Secretary of Defense, was present, as was Secretary of State Dexter Fricke.
 Two of the recliners were empty.
 One belonged to White House Chief of Staff Frank Tibbles.
 The other empty recliner was raised onto a dais and was slightly larger than the others.
 The executive chair had the presidential seal emblazoned onto the headrest which formed a halo around the POTUS’s head whenever he sat there.

 “Yes sir,” Kilgore answered.

 “I have it beside my bunk, handcuffed to my wrist, sir.”